iLert/terraform-provider-ilert/website/docs/r/alert_action_alert_source_relation.html.markdown

 Create and destroy are idempotent against out-of-band drift: re-attach of an already-attached source and re-detach of an already-detached source are both treated as success.

+~> **Concurrency.** The iLert add-source / remove-source endpoints are read-modify-write on the alert action, so the provider serializes attach/detach operations per `alert_action_id` to keep parallel `terraform apply` (default `-parallelism=10`) from losing attachments.
+This guard is per Terraform process; running two separate applies against the same alert action at the same time can still race — avoid that.

 ## Example Usage

 ```hcl